-What's a horror director to do when horror genre movie lovers everywhere grow desensitized to horror, violence, and every kind of gore thinkable?
-It's not just horror enthusiasts either, thanks to the evening news and the share button on Facebook, people are inadvertently exposed to graphic and scary imagery all the time.
-Despite the stacked odds, first-time director Julie Ducournau, and her film RAW, are here to remind us that there are, in fact, certain terrors not universally exploited and experienced yet.
+What's a horror director to do when lovers of the genre grow desensitized to horror, violence and every kind of unthinkable gore?
+It's not just #horrormovie enthusiasts, either — thanks to the evening news and the share button on Facebook, people are inadvertently and constantly exposed to graphic, scary imagery.
+Despite the stacked odds, first-time feature-length director Julie Ducournau is here to remind us that there are certain terrors not yet universally exploited and experienced.

-If you remember how sick you may have felt when you first watched Saw, Hostel, or The Human Centipede, then you might be prepared for the horror that new cannibalistic horror film, RAW, will throw in your face.
-But, can you imagine feeling an expected deep disgust for the film's cannibal and yet, perhaps, sincere empathy for her?
+If you remember how sick you felt when you first watched Saw, Hostel or The Human Centipede, then you might be prepared for the revulsion that Ducournau's cannibalistic horror film Raw will throw in your face.
+But can you imagine feeling a deep disgust for the film's cannibal, and yet, perhaps, a certain empathy?

 - The Best Horror Movies On Netflix Right Now